Phone (212) 333-1252

-- Learn new art-making techniques in a creative, supportive environment
+- Learn new art-making techniques in and experiment with a variety of materials

 In the Making

 Free hands-on art classes for NYC high school students, ages 13–19.
 No experience necessary!
 MoMA provides all materials, food, studio space, and more.
-Each course meets once a week on either Tuesdays or Thursdays for 10 weeks, and culminates in a teen art show of participants' work.
+Each course meets three times a week on Tuesdays, Wednesdays, and Thursdays, and culminates in a teen art show of participants' work.
 Applications are due June 1, 2015.
 Please note: these courses are available to New York City residents only.
 E-mail email@example.com for more information.

 Choose a Class

 Send It In

 Taking inspiration from MoMA’s upcoming Björk retrospective, Spatial/Augmented/Reality explores the powerful connections between art making, music production, video, and sculpture.
 Working with artists Ali and Rafia Santana—whose work as part of the musical arts collective BKLYN!ZULU seamlessly blends DJing, performance, and video technology—participants in this course collaborate on the creation of a large-scale multimedia and multisensory installation.
 No previous music, video, or sculpture experience necessary!
 See the music and hear the visuals as we create a new artistic space for ourselves.